 A Liquor Certificate is specific to the licensee and the premises.
-If the licensee moves their business to other premises they must apply for a new certificate for the new premises.
-Alternatively, if the owner of the business changes, a new certificate needs to be applied for by the new owners.
+A new application must be made if the licensee moves their business to other premises, or the owner of the business changes.
+All Liquor Certificates are forwarded to our Liquor Licensing team for monitoring.

 Applying for a Liquor Certificate

-Resource Consent Application Guidance Notes [293kb]
+Resource Consent Application Guidance Notes [280kb)

-Liquor Certificate Application [107kb]
+Liquor Planning Certificate Application Form [175kb]

 Fees and Charges